lkkadiri/hotels_sendgrid/README.md

 Clicking on the Rooms link in the Navbar shows all the rooms, but when a user clicks on the Hotel and then clicks the Show Available rooms, the rooms that belong to the Hotel are only shown.

 A User can only view their own reservations.

+A User needs to signup and sign in to make more Hotels and Rooms.